An Overview of Generation X, the Latchkey, Baby Buster, Slacker Generation.

 Generation X by broadest definition includes those individuals born between 1961 and 1981.
 The collective persona of Gen Xers (discussed later) is frequently debated and discussed among academicians and marketing experts worldwide.
 It traditionally applies to North Americans including people from the United States of America, Canada, Australia, and various European countries.

-What Are The Years For Generation X?
+What Years Are Generation X?

 The United States Social Security Administration defines Generation X as “those born roughly between 1964 and 1979, while another federal agency, the U.S. Department of Defense, sets the parameters at 1965 to 1977.
+But, I don’t see how a generation can only be 15 or 12 years in length.
+Childhood and youth comprise 18 years of our lives.

 How Big Is Generation X?